unusep/main/docs/DeveloperGuide.md

 **Extensions**

 1a.
-No recent undo is called.
+No recent undo is recorded.

 > 1a1.
 System indicates the error and shows the error message.
 > Use case ends.